 Peterhouse also has an unexpected (admittedly tenuous) connection to the Dodo.

 Teaching: Although Peterhouse is a small college in terms of numbers of students and Fellows, in recent years its Natural Sciences teaching has become particularly strong.

 The college is now regularly one of the highest ranking colleges for Natural Sciences (highest ranking of all colleges in 2017).
-At Peterhouse supervising of first year courses is carried out by Fellows or College Lecturers, or by very experienced external supervisors.
+At Peterhouse supervising of first year courses is carried out by Fellows, or by very experienced external supervisors.

 This gives students more support than is possible in larger colleges.